All3xJ/linux-on-huawei-matebook-d-14-amd/README.md

 1) When you do intensive tasks and you notice the lag, you have to unplug the charger.
 2) Increase the swap partition size

+<a name="Wifi_disconnects"></a>
+## Wifi disconnects randomly

+Wifi can disconnect sometimes randomly.
+It happens because there is a buggy software that doesn't know how to properly change from 2.4GHz to 5GHz and viceversa.
+The "solution" that I found is to manually set the wifi network we are connected to in 2.4Ghz OR in 5GHz... this way it doesn't switch between 2GHz and 5GHz.
+This is doable with your network manager in the settings of your DE.